 Alexandra Palace as the Host Venue

-As mentioned previously, the World Championships takes place at the Alexandra Palace, which is in Alexandra Park, London.
-The tournament has been held here since 2008 after previously being held at the Circus Tavern in Essex, London from the first event in 1994 to that of 2007.
+As mentioned previously, the PDC World Championship takes place at the Alexandra Palace, which is in Alexandra Park, London.
+The tournament has been held here since 2008 after previously being held at the Circus Tavern in Essex, London, from the first event in 1994 until 2007.

 The scope and expansion of the tournament has meant that the Alexandra Palace is now one of the most iconic darting venues in the world and as a result, pretty much all sessions for all days are either sold out well in advance or with a few tickets being left for cash turnstiles on the day.

 There are a number of rooms at the Alexandra Palace, but the darts is held in the Great Hall, which has a capacity crowd of 8,500.
 In 2017/18 it was reported that across the 15 days more than 68,000 fans came through the doors.

 There have been rumours that the tournament could move once again in order to accommodate more fans.
 This hasn’t been approved and hasn’t gone down too well with dart fans who love the Palace, but in order for the competition to expand, it would be needed, especially given that more people than ever are trying to get tickets.

 There is little doubt that the success of darts on the whole has been partly attributed to that of the TV coverage that Sky Sports has offered.
 It’s been hosting the PDC World Darts Championship, amongst others, for over 25 years now and has been a huge reason to the increase in popularity of the sport and the availability of it on TV.